 The namesake of his Irish immigrant father, Brennan grew up in Newark, New Jersey and graduated from the University of Pennsylvania and Harvard Law School.
 He practiced law in Newark until enlisting in the Army as a major in 1942.
 He rose to the rank of colonel, handling labor disputes while serving on the staff of the secretary of war.

-After World War II, Brennan returned to his practice, specializing in labor law, but took an appointment to a state court in 1949.
-Three years later the Republican governor appointed him to the New Jersey Supreme Court.
-President Eisenhower gave him a recess appointment to the Supreme Court on Oct.
-16, 1956, to succeed Justice Sherman Minton, who was retiring for health reasons.
-The Senate confirmed the appointment March 19, 1957 by voice vote.
+After World War II, Brennan returned to his Newark practice, specializing in labor law, but accepted an appointment to a state court in 1949.
+Three years later, New Jersey's governor appointed him to the state Supreme Court.
+President Dwight D. Eisenhower gave him a recess appointment to the Supreme Court in 1956.